The flu vaccine is the safest way to protect yourself from flu.

 But people age 65 and older who get flu are at higher risk of:

 - dying from flu

-Most of the people who die of flu are aged 65 or older.
+Most people who die of flu are age 65 or older.

 You need to have the flu vaccine every year.
 This is because the antibodies that protect you fade over time.
 Flu strains also change each year.